rust-lang/edition-guide/src/rust-2018/new-editions-of-the-book.md

 Press](https://nostarch.com/Rust).
 Now that the print version has shipped, the second edition is frozen.

-The names are a bit confusing though, becuase the "second edition" of the book is the first printed edition of the book.
+The names are a bit confusing though, because the "second edition" of the book is the first printed edition of the book.
 As such, we decided that newer editions of the book will correspond with newer editions of Rust itself, and so starting with 1.28, we've been shiping drafts of the next version, [the